-Neko is also a good way for language designers to focus on design and reuse a fast and well-designed runtime, as well as existing libraries for accessing filesystem, network, databases, xml...
+Neko is also a good way for language designers to focus on design and reuse a fast and well-designed runtime, as well as existing libraries for accessing filesystem, network, databases, xml...See Neko Specifications...

-The compiler converts a source .neko file into a bytecode .n file that can be executed with the Virtual Machine.
+The compiler converts a source .neko file into a bytecode .n file that can be executed using the Virtual Machine.
 The compiler is written in Neko itself, and is still very fast.

 Neko comes with several libraries.
-One of these is mod_neko, which embeds the Neko Virtual Machine into the Apache web server, so you can use Neko to generate webpages.
+One of these is mod_neko, which embeds the Neko Virtual Machine into an Apache web server, so you can use Neko to generate webpages.
 This website is actually generated using Neko.See Introduction to mod_neko

 Neko is developed as part of the Research and Development effort for better languages at Motion-Twin.
-You can contact Neko author Nicolas Cannasse (ncannasse at gmail.com) for more information.
+You can contact the Neko author Nicolas Cannasse (ncannasse _at_ gmail.com) for more information.
 Neko is free software and the full source code is available under the MIT License.

 © 2019 Haxe Foundation | Contribute to this page